Te Whare Wānanga o Waikato

-Our Hamilton campus is situated on 65 hectares of stunning grounds complete with cafes, lakes, vibrant Boon Street artworks, and on-campus accommodation.
+Our Hamilton campus sits on 65 hectares of stunning grounds complete with cafés, lakes, vibrant Boon Street artworks and accommodation.

 Nau mai, haere mai ki Te Whare Wānanga o Waikato.

-We have a great team of dedicated Pacific support staff and resources in place to help you achieve your aspirations.
-This includes our Imua initiative which supports Pacific students in the transition to university, and scholarships like our Tertiary Achievement in Pacific Ako Awards.
+We have a great team of dedicated Pacific support staff and resources to help you achieve your career aspirations.
+This includes our Imua initiative, which supports Pacific students in the transition to university, and our Pacific Excellence Scholarship.

-We have many Pacific student associations you can join, and the ‘Conch’ on the Hamilton campus is a space for you to enjoy Fono, seminars and workshops, social gatherings, and community events.
+We have many Pacific student associations you can join, and the ‘Conch’ on the Hamilton campus is a space for you to enjoy fono, seminars, workshops, social gatherings and community events.